ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 I ran it a couple of times.
 1/3 worked.

-Diving into the details, I couldn't figure out what had changed with our harness, so I tested it against Vanilla Codex, also on xhigh.
+Diving into the details, I couldn't figure out what had changed with our harness, so I tested it against vanilla Codex, also on xhigh.

 It passed 3/3 times.

 Intriguing.

+## Sol loves to cheat

-I had reviewed the runs to determine what worked and what didn't work.
+I reviewed the runs to determine what worked and what didn't work.

-**GPT-5.6 Sol [cheated](https://gist.github.com/jumploops/5136460fdb96da3470a8f99f20fa879d) every time**.
+**GPT-5.6 Sol [cheated](https://gist.github.com/jumploops/5136460fdb96da3470a8f99f20fa879d) 3/3 times** on vanilla Codex.

+I looked the two recent passing runs for chum-codex on `torch-pipeline` and found it cheated as well.

 Uh oh, were _all_ of the past successes due to cheating?

-## Sol loves to cheat

-I looked at two passing runs for chum-codex on `torch-pipeline` and found something disturbing.

-The web search was disabled, but life finds a way:
+Interestingly, web search was disabled, but life finds a way:

 ![codex-sol-cheating](https://r2.jumploops.com/codex-sol-cheating.png)
 _GPT-5.6 Sol on xhigh_

-Notably, our worker *did not* have access to the `web_search` tool, but instead decided to use `curl` to access DuckDuckGo, Github, grep.app, and SourceGraph.
+The worker *did not* have access to the `web_search` tool, but instead decided to use `curl` to access DuckDuckGo, Github, grep.app, and SourceGraph.

+> Yes, to deal with this properly we should remove network access entirely or only allow specific resources.
+The point is, we didn't need to do that until now.

-It seems July 29th was the first "cheat" from vanilla Codex, and our harness cheated for the first time today, August 12th.
+Looking back, July 29th was the first "cheat" from vanilla Codex, and our harness cheated for the first time today, August 12th.

 ```apexcharts
 {